 The Story Behind the Fund

 In 2017, a salmon farming net-pen near Puget Sound’s Cypress Island collapsed and spilled over 300,000 invasive Atlantic salmon infected with an exotic virus into Puget Sound, threatening native salmon throughout Puget Sound and the Salish Sea, and compromising the primary food source of the region’s iconic and beleaguered Southern Resident Orcas.
 As a result of legal action initiated by the Wild Fish Conservancy, Cooke Aquaculture, the owner of the net pens, agreed to create a mitigation fund exceeding $1 million to support projects designed to improve the water quality and/or aquatic habitat of Puget Sound.
-The funds were placed with the Rose Foundation for Communities and the Environment to disburse as grants to qualifying projects via a process which will parallel our Puget Sound Stewardship and Mitigation Fund.
+The funds were placed with the Rose Foundation for Communities and the Environment to disburse as grants to qualifying projects via a process that parallels our Puget Sound Stewardship and Mitigation Fund.
 Corresponding to receipt of mitigation payments, the Rose Foundation plans to disburse the grants in three annual funding rounds.
-In this initial round (YR 1), approximately $250,000 is available.
+In this second round (YR 2), approximately $337,500 will available.

 Purpose of Fund